LMSAIH/BuildNightsExercises/Week1/ToDolList/instructions.md

 We will not cover the theory of HTML here, only its practical functionalities and how you can use them to create amazing things.

 1. Open Visual Studio Code (or your preferred code editor) and create a new folder.
 You can name the folder anything you'd like.
 Inside this folder, create a new HTML file named todolist.html.
 In this file, type ! and press Enter (quickly if you're using VS Code).
-This will automatically generate an HTML skeleton for you.
+This is a shortcut that will automatically generate an HTML skeleton for you.
+The basic HTML skeleton is the set of tags required of every HTML web page you build.

 2. Once the HTML skeleton is created, locate the <title> tag in the <head> section and change its content to your desired page title.
 For example:
 <title>To-Do List</title>.

 3. Link your JavaScript file:

-Just below the <title> tag, add a <script> tag.
+Just below the <title> tag, create a <script> tag.
 Inside the <script> tag, use the src attribute to link the JavaScript file, like so:
 <script src="todolist.js"></script>.
 The src attribute connects your HTML (visual elements) to the functionality defined in the JavaScript file.
+Javascript files help you to specify new functionalities and features for your webpage that can't be directly added using HTML.
+An attribute is a keyword within an element that can adjust its behaviour.

 4. Link your CSS file:

-Right below the <script> tag, add a <link> tag to connect the CSS stylesheet.
+Right below the <script> tag, create a <link> tag to connect the CSS stylesheet.
 The <link> tag should include the rel and href attributes, like this:
 <link rel="stylesheet" href="todolist.css"/>.
 This will apply the styles defined in your CSS file to the HTML structure.
+CSS describes how HTML elements are to be displayed on screen, paper, or in other media.
+CSS saves a lot of work.
+It can control the layout of multiple web pages all at once

 5.In the same folder, create two additional files: